 Optimizing for the Latency¶

-A significant fraction of applications focused on the situations where typically a single model is loaded (and single input is used) at a time.
-This is a regular “consumer” use case.
-While an application can create more than one request if needed (for example to support asynchronous inputs population), the inference performance depends on how many requests are being inferenced in parallel on a device.
+A significant portion of deep learning use cases involve applications loading a single model and using a single input at a time, which is the of typical “consumer” scenario.
+While an application can create more than one request if needed, for example to support asynchronous inputs population, its inference performance depends on how many requests are being inferenced in parallel on a device.

-Similarly, when multiple models are served on the same device, it is important whether the models are executed simultaneously, or in chain (for example in the inference pipeline).
-As expected, the easiest way to achieve the lowest latency is running only one concurrent inference at a moment on the device.
-Accordingly, any additional concurrency usually results in the latency growing fast.
+Similarly, when multiple models are served on the same device, it is important whether the models are executed simultaneously or in a chain, for example, in the inference pipeline.
+As expected, the easiest way to achieve low latency is by running only one inference at a time on one device.
+Accordingly, any additional concurrency usually results in latency rising fast.

-However, some conventional “root” devices (e.g. CPU or GPU) can be in fact internally composed of several “sub-devices”.
-In many cases letting the OpenVINO to transparently leverage the “sub-devices” helps to improve the application throughput (e.g. serve multiple clients simultaneously) without degrading the latency.
-For example, multi-socket CPUs can deliver as high number of requests (at the same minimal latency) as there are NUMA nodes in the machine.
-Similarly, a multi-tile GPU (which is essentially multiple GPUs in a single package), can deliver a multi-tile scalability with the number of inference requests, while preserving the single-tile latency.
+However, some conventional “root” devices (i.e., CPU or GPU) can be in fact internally composed of several “sub-devices”.
+In many cases, letting OpenVINO leverage the “sub-devices” transparently helps to improve application’s throughput (e.g., serve multiple clients simultaneously) without degrading latency.
+For example, multi-socket CPUs can deliver as many requests at the same minimal latency as there are NUMA nodes in the system.
+Similarly, a multi-tile GPU, which is essentially multiple GPUs in a single package, can deliver a multi-tile scalability with the number of inference requests, while preserving the single-tile latency.

-Thus, human expertise is required to get more throughput out of the device even in the inherently latency-oriented cases.
-OpenVINO can take this configuration burden via high-level performance hints, via
+Typically, human expertise is required to get more “throughput” out of the device, even in the inherently latency-oriented cases.
+OpenVINO can take this configuration burden via high-level performance hints, the

 ov::hint::PerformanceMode::LATENCY specified for the